4. Synopsis of rules of entry - DAWA - Decanter

 - be sealed with the same closure as the final, commercially available wine

-- be contained in a 75cl bottle, with the exception of sweet and fortified wines, which may be contained in 25cl, 37.5cl, or 50cl bottles.
-1 Litre PET bottles are also accepted; and
+- be contained in a 75cl bottle, with the exception of sweet and fortified wines, which may be contained in 25cl, 37.5cl, or 50cl bottles

-- be labelled in accordance with EU legislation, including the geographical area of origin, the product category, the producer details, the nominal volume, actual alcoholic strength and a Lot number.
+- 1 Litre PET bottles are also accepted and they must be labelled in accordance with EU legislation, including the geographical area of origin, the product category, the producer details, the nominal volume, actual alcoholic strength and a Lot number

 - If labels are not available at the time of entry, temporary labels must be applied bearing the following information: